MMagTech/BezelConfigUpdater/README.md

 # Recursive Config File Updater

 This Python script scans `.cfg` files in the folder it is placed in, including all subdirectories, and replaces a specified string with a user-provided replacement path.
-It's designed for use cases like updating paths in configuration files for RetroPie or other similar projects.
+It's designed for use cases like updating overlay .cfg's paths in configuration files for RetroPie or other similar projects.
+Includes all MAME overlays for FB Alpha, FinalBurn Neo, MAME, MAME 2003 (0.78), MAME 2003-Plus and MAME 2010.

 ---